chapel-lang/chapel/test/studies/twinprimes/README.md

 This directory contains files related to a quick port I did of Jabari Zakiya's 'twinprimes_ssoz' computation from C++ and Crystal to Chapel.

+* `TPUtil.chpl`: A utility module containing the routines used to set up the main arguments, tables, etc.  Arguably 'twins_sieve()' and 'nextp_init()' could also be moved here (or into another common module) since they do not change between versions, but since they feel more like they're part of the main algorithm, I left them as-is.

 * `twinprimes_ssoz.chpl`: This is the original port, done primarily as a quick transliteration to check correctness; opportunities for performance and style improvements may exist.